MoserMichael/python-obj-system/decorator.md

 >> call # 3 returns:  16
 ```

-setting non default value for the decorator parameters.
+Setting non default value for the decorator parameters.
 first the LimitCalls function is called with function=None, and maxhits=4, log\_calls=True
-The first call returns the internal function wrapper.
-then function wrapper is called with the function parameter set to cube\_me, this returns the \_LimitCall2 object.
+The first call returns the internal function wrapper, then function wrapper is called with the function parameter set to cube\_me, this returns the \_LimitCall2 object.

 __Source:__